miguelraz/miguelraz.github.io/blog/juliatorust.md

 Recap: Julians were sick of unreusable code, niche DSLs and hacky polymorphism.
 With multiple dispatch as the central design feature they solved those problems.
 Rustaceans were sick of the C/C++ minefields and trying to keep all the invariants of large, error-prone codebases in their head.
 The idea of ownership and a borrow checker to know those errors *at compile time* is what's got them to where they are now.

 There's obviously important details missing on both stories - you can get it from proper historians if you like, this is a brief and informal introduction.
-I will however, mention the other big Rustian idea of linear types when I talk about how they get a version of generic code we've come to know and love in Julia land.
+I will however, mention the other big Rustian idea of affine types when I talk about how they get a version of generic code we've come to know and love in Julia land.
 Spoiler alert: you can get generic code if you pay the price of a Julia runtime, and that's not something Rustaceans want.
-If you want generics at compile time, you have to "prove" to the compiler that your types are constrained to some extent, and you relay that information by tacking on linear types to your code.
+If you want generics at compile time, you have to "prove" to the compiler that your types are constrained to some extent, and you relay that information by tacking on affine types to your code.

 That's enough of an intro, here's the table of contents.